knoxai/AI-Native-Development-System/README.md

 ### Prerequisites

 - Go 1.16 or higher
-- OpenRouter API key (for AI features)
+- OpenRouter API key (only for AI code generation features)

 ### Installation